News

 Why Two Doses of COVID-19 Vaccine for Pfizer and Moderna?

-The booster dose (the second dose), fine-tunes the immune system.
-While the first, reactionary antibody response was antibody and B-cell mediated, the booster response is primed by a well-healed relative of the B-cell; it is T-cell mediated.
-Now these T- cells take time to recognize and to plan a route of antigen (COVID-19 virus-destruction).
-These T cells are primed to find the pathogen and set a course of their destruction through recognizing the intruder, engulfing it and destroying it.
+The booster dose (the second dose) fine-tunes the immune system.
+While the first reactionary antibody response was antibody and B-cell mediated, the booster response is primed by a well-healed relative of the B-cell; it is T-cell mediated.
+Now, these T-cells take time to recognize and plan a route of antigen (COVID-19 virus destruction).
+These T cells are primed to find the pathogen and set a course of their destruction by recognizing the intruder, engulfing it, and destroying it.
 These T cells act as surveyors and remain within the body for years.
 It is these cells that provide the immunity most associated with vaccines.
-The booster dose unleashes T cells but also calls upon the first-responders, the B cells to pulse out antibodies and selecting out those B cells that best neutralize the pathogen.
-It remains essential to not skip your second does of the COVID-19 vaccine for Pfizer and Moderna.
+The booster dose unleashes T cells but also calls upon the first responders, the B cells, to pulse out antibodies and select those B cells that best neutralize the pathogen.
+It remains essential to not skip your second dose of the COVID-19 vaccine for Pfizer and Moderna.

 Should Pregnant Women Get the COVID-19 Vaccine?